loosolab/FRED/docs/add_whitelist.md

 <tr>
 <td>
 <div>
-The whitelist values for 'disease_type' were grouped based on the organs affected by the disease.
+The whitelist values for 'disease_type' were grouped based on the organs affected by the disease.<br>
 This allows faster finding of diseases in the list, as well as a better overview.
 </div>
 </td>
 </tr>